ryanlong1004/faze_ai/README.md

 # Faze AI

+## Ongoing Questions

+- For continuous training
+  - Do we deploy these as `crawlers`, like web crawlers only buckets intead of websites
+  - Do we need a database for v1?
+Saving the pickled encodings to the customer bucket is pretty secure.
+  - Open browser windows for display

 ## Overview

 Faze AI is a face recognition tool that allows you to encode known faces, recognize faces in images, and validate unknown faces using a command-line interface (CLI).